Campus of the Massachusetts Institute of Technology: Hermann Building (1965)

-Eastgate (1967)
+Eastgate (1967, demolished c.
+2022)

-Eastgate (E55) tower was completed and first occupied in August 1967.
-The building hosts family housing (students with spouses/partners and/or children) as well as a day care center.

-The tower is topped by a radio antenna mast for MIT's Class A broadcast radio station, WMBR (Walker Memorial Basement Radio, 88.1 FM).
+The reinforced concrete Eastgate (E55) tower was completed and first occupied in August 1967.
+The building hosted family housing (students with spouses/partners and/or children) as well as a day care center.
+The tower was topped by a radio antenna mast for MIT's Class A broadcast radio station, WMBR (Walker Memorial Basement Radio, 88.1 FM).

+Around 2022, the concrete tower was completely disassembled and removed, to clear the site for construction of "Kendall Site 2" (200 Main Street), a mixed-use lab/office/retail building.
+Replacement apartment dormitory space for grad students has been constructed nearby, at "Kendall Site 4" (E37, 290 Main Street).

 Stratton Student Center (1968)

 Walker Memorial had originally served as the home for many student activity groups for several decades, but the growing post-war student population required the construction of a new and larger building.
 The first proposals originated in 1955 after the opening of Kresge Auditorium and Chapel had firmly planted MIT's presence on the other side of Massachusetts Avenue.
 Saarinen was again retained to design the new structure, but was dropped after his proposal met with resistance from faculty and donors.

 Professor Eduardo F. Catalano replaced Saarinen in 1961 and proposed a structure that would house meeting and practice rooms as well as commercial areas like a post office, tailor, barbershop, book store, and bowling alley.
 The proposed building was a monumentally imposing structure representing a high form of brutalism and included large glass windows, balconies, and terraced staircases.
 The building was approved in 1963 and dedicated to outgoing President Julius A. Stratton in 1965.
 Although initially well received, the complex design of the interior, a lack of storage space, heavy use by students, and austere exterior led to a major renovation in the late 1980s.

 A strip of stores and offices was on the site of this building until it burnt down in 1961.
 WGBH's first offices and studios were there, as well as many businesses that catered to MIT students.

+In February 2023, a major pipe break caused extensive damage to the interior of the building, requiring its evacuation and shutdown.
+This accelerated and complicated an existing plan to close the building around June 2023 for a major renovation.
+The building was only partially re-opened, and then completely closed on April 16, 2023 for renovations.